donnerhanson/compiler-construction-2021/syllabus-long.md

 There will be the following assignments.
 Deadlines, links, instructions will be added in due course.

-  - Assignment 1: Searching Strings.
-Deadline Friday Feb 14, 11:59pm.
-  - Assignment 2: Grammar and Parser for C++.
+  - Assignment: Grammar and Parser for C++.
 Deadline tba.
-  - Assignment 3: Type Checker for CPP.
+  - Assignment: Type Checker for CPP.
 Deadline tba.
-  - Assignment 4: Interpreter for CPP.
+  - Assignment: Interpreter for CPP.
 Deadline tba.
-  - Assignment 5: Code Generator for CPP.
+  - Assignment: Code Generator for CPP.
 Deadline tba

 ## Course Grade Breakdown